ewapelc/Covid-19-Prediction-Project/README.md

 ## Requirements

-The project uses the following libraries, which are imported in the initial cell of the notebook.
+The project uses the libraries, which are imported in the initial cell of the notebook.

 ## Notes